Lotus Sutra: Chapters 2–9

-Pūrṇa Maitrāyaṇīputra is declared by the Buddha to be the supreme teacher in his saṅgha and is given a prediction of future Buddhahood (his name will be Dharmaprabhāsa).
+Pūrṇa Maitrāyaṇīpūtra is declared by the Buddha to be the supreme teacher in his saṅgha and is given a prediction of future Buddhahood (his name will be Dharmaprabhāsa).
 The Buddha then gives prophecies of future Buddhahood to twelve hundred arhats.
 The five hundred arhats who had walked out before confess that they were ignorant in the past and attached to the inferior nirvana but now they are overjoyed since they have faith in their future Buddhahood.

 The arhats tell the parable of a man who has fallen asleep after drinking and whose friend sews a jewel into his garment.
 When he wakes up he continues a life of poverty without realizing he is really rich, he only discovers the jewel after meeting his old friend again.
 The hidden jewel has been interpreted as a symbol of Buddha-nature.
 Zimmermann noted the similarity with the nine parables in the Tathāgatagarbha Sūtra that illustrate how the indwelling Buddha in sentient beings is hidden by negative mental states.